BY MALIK MERCHANT

 As we streamed in a disciplined manner into the banquet facilities at Stad Uniprix (Uniprix Stadium), eager young volunteers presented each one of us with a lapel pin — an accessory of sublime grace, yet very rich in historical meaning and symbols.
 For those who may not be aware, the lapel pin has been growing in popularity in recent years as a fashion accessory and is considered to be more memorable than many other accessories as part of being “well-dressed!”

 A lapel pin, symbolically representing the Toronto Ismaili Centre which was inaugurated in September 2014, was issued later in the same year on December 13 during the celebration of Mawlana Hazar Imam’s 78th birthday.
 Whereas that pin was diagonal in shape, the Diamond Jubilee lapel pin is circular, and bears the crest of the Ismaili Imamat in the centre.
 The crest has 60 crescents surrounding it, representing the Aga Khan’s 60 year reign.
-A Kufic rendition of the Qur’anic verse (49:13) from Surah Al-Hujurat (the Dwellings) with the following meaning, forms the outer perimeter of the lapel pin.
+A Kufic rendition of the Qur’anic ayah or verse (49:13) from Surah Al-Hujurat (the Dwellings) with the following meaning, forms the outer perimeter of the lapel pin.

 “O mankind!
 Lo!
 We have created you male and female, and have made you nations and tribes that ye may know one another.
 Lo! the noblest of you, in the sight of Allah, is the best in conduct.
 Lo!
 Allah is Knower, Aware.” — Translation by Pickthall.